-Parents/carers should know that the law requires all school staff to pass on information that gives rise to a concern about a child’s welfare, including risk from neglect or physical, emotional or sexual abuse.
-The staff will seek, in general, to discuss any concerns with the parent/carer, and where possible will inform them of the referral to Social Care.
-This will be done only where such discussion will not place the child at increased risk of significant harm.
+Parents/carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.

 In accordance with local information sharing protocols, we will ensure that information is shared effectively and sensitively.
 Information will be shared with other services only where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.